cepthomas/SbotRender/README.md

 - Line wrap with optional line numbers.
 - Version to render markdown file to html using [Markdeep](https://casual-effects.com/markdeep/).
 - Note that relative links (like graphics) are currently broken.
 If it's important, you should manually copy them to the temp directory.
 - The setting `highlight_scopes` should match [SbotHighlight](https://github.com/cepthomas/SbotHighlight) if you are using it.
-The defaults are just a wild guess.
+The defaults are just a wild guess and need to be customized.

 ## Commands